 Best of all, entry is free (although there is sometimes a small charge for dedicated exhibitions)!
-There are three other buildings that make up the NGS – the Dean Gallery and Gallery of Modern Art in the West End, and the National Portrait Gallery on Queen Street.
+Three other buildings make up the NGS – the Dean Gallery and Gallery of Modern Art in the West End, and the National Portrait Gallery on Queen Street.

 3.)
 14.30 National Museum of Scotland